tomhrr/cosh/doc/all.md

     $ (1 2 3) shift;
     1

+`shift-all` removes all elements from the list and places them onto the stack:

+    $ (1 2 3) shift-all;
+    1
+    2
+    3

 `unshift` takes a list and an element and places it at the beginning of the list: